-On the Regions screen, indicate the region or regions for which you will be creating policies.
-This helps the policy wizard focus on policies generally relevant to your geographical location.
+On the Regions page, indicate the region or regions for which policies will be created.
+This helps the policy wizard focus on policies generally relevant to the selected geographical location.

 Expand the tree by clicking the plus signs.

-Click Next when you're done.
+Click Next to continue.